artibet/react-sidebar-layout/README.md

 -	A sidebar logo
 -	A topbar logo

 There are two predefined themes (a dark theme and a light one) for illustrative purposes.
-Feel free to create and use your own one with this theme template as a guide.
+Feel free to create and use your own with this theme template as a guide.
 Moreover, you can easily modify individual theme options through the **customize** prop.

 ## Installation